GenoML/genoml/.github/ISSUE_TEMPLATE/bug-performance-issue.md

 - GenoML version:
 - Python version:

-**Describe the current behavior**
+**Describe the current behavior:**

-**Describe the expected behavior**
+**Describe the expected behavior:**

-**Code to reproduce the issue**
+**Code to reproduce the issue:**
-Provide a reproducible test case that is the bare minimum necessary to generate the problem.
+Please provide a reproducible test case that is the bare minimum necessary to generate the problem.

-**Other info / logs**
+**Other information or logs:**
-Include any logs or source code that would be helpful to diagnose the problem.
+Please include any logs or source code that would be helpful to diagnose the problem.
 If including tracebacks, please include the full traceback.
-Large logs and files should be attached.
+Large logs and files should be attached and not pasted, for clarity